 - At the end of the academic year, the Statement of Intent will be updated to evaluate how the funding has been used to overcome barriers of learning and close the attainment gap for individuals.

 - A sensitive approach will be taken in order for these children not to be identifiable through written, published documentation.

-FOR FURTHER INFORMATION ON PUPIL PREMIUM EXPENDITURE FOR THE 2015-16 ACADEMIC YEAR, PLEASE SEE THE STATEMENT BELOW.
+FOR FURTHER INFORMATION ON PUPIL PREMIUM EXPENDITURE FOR THE 2016-17 ACADEMIC YEAR, PLEASE SEE THE STRATEGY EVALUATION STATEMENT BELOW.

-FOR OUR PUPIL PREMIUM STRATEGY AND STATEMENT OF INTENT FOR PUPIL PREMIUM EXPENDITURE FOR THE CURRENT ACADEMIC YEAR (2016-17), PLEASE SEE THE DOCUMENTS BELOW.
+FOR OUR PUPIL PREMIUM STRATEGY FOR PUPIL PREMIUM EXPENDITURE FOR THE CURRENT ACADEMIC YEAR (2017-18), PLEASE SEE THE DOCUMENT BELOW.